All About REACH

 - set up a time to visit (contact link at top)

 - contact someone on Leadership Team (contact link at top)

 If you would like to request Membership, please click Online Registration - CLICK HERE FIRST in the top navigation bar.

-By registering and/or enrolling in REACH Co-op and any classes offered by REACH, including through REACH Extension, you are agreeing to the following:
+By enrolling and/or registering in REACH Co-op and any classes offered by REACH, whether parent-taught or tutor-taught, you are agreeing to the following:

 - That you and every family member participating have read and will be bound by all policies, procedures and expectations laid out in the Handbook, the REACH High Handbook (for children 12+), and on this website.